CIVICUS Strategic Priorities

 CIVICUS’ strategic priorities set the objectives and focus of the CIVICUS alliance.
 With the 2013-2017 strategic priorities reaching their end point, CIVICUS is in the process of actively consulting our constituents to determine what our strategic priorities for 2017-2022 should be.
 This consultation process, which is guided by the Strategic Priorities Reference Group of the CIVICUS Board of Directors, is designed to generate a shared understanding of the global challenges facing humanity, how civil society could address these challenges, and the role that the CIVICUS alliance could play.

-This consultative process has three phases: a preliminary consultation to understand context, trends and priorities; a facilitated ‘deep dive’ phase, to deepen our understanding about CIVICUS’ member-based identify, vision, priorities and desired ways of working; and a strategic formulation phase, to produce a clear and compelling strategic framework.
+This consultative process has three phases: a preliminary consultation to understand context, trends and priorities; a facilitated ‘deep dive’ phase, to deepen our understanding about CIVICUS’ member-based identity, vision, priorities and desired ways of working; and a strategic formulation phase, to produce a clear and compelling strategic framework.
 It is designed to target a wide range of stakeholders in the CIVICUS alliance, as well as engage new and emerging actors who influence our work.

 Priorities 2013 - 2017